nimiq/hub/README.md

 TODO

-If you want to run your own instance of Accounts Manager, you also need to run an instance of [keyguard](https://github.com/nimiq/keyguard-next/).
+If you want to run your own instance of Accounts Manager, you also need to run an instance of the [Keyguard](https://github.com/nimiq/keyguard-next/).

 ## Contribute